 Who are the mentors?

 ASLI has trained and assessed experienced ASLI members of the interpreting profession to provide a range of mentoring services ASLI Mentors (deaf and hearing) are qualiﬁed in their ﬁeld of mentoring.
+Please visit out find an ASLI trained Mentor page.

 ASLI Mentors undergo a 6-12 month programme of training and assessment, that includes mentoring Sign Language Interpreters and providing evidence of completion to the assessors. documents can be either handed to the Mentee or destroyed.